crustio/crust-wiki/docs/storageUserGuide.md

 ```shell
 ipfs object stat QmXXXXX
 ```
 The "QmXXXXX" in the command is the CID of your newly uploaded file.
-The value of "CumulativeSize" boxed with red in the figure below is the file size, which will be used together with CID in next steps.
+The value of "CumulativeSize" boxed with red in the figure below is the file size, which will be used together with CID in the next steps.
     ![size](https://crust-data.oss-cn-shanghai.aliyuncs.com/wiki/storage/size.png)